 In particular, Katy advises clients in relation to judicial review claims, fraud, commercial litigation and arbitration, reputation management (including defamation and harassment) and human rights.
 Katy's breadth of experience ensures that she is well-placed to devise creative solutions to meet the needs of private clients in their wider personal and business lives.

 Katy was awarded Lawyer of the Year – Associate in the CityWealth Future Leaders Awards 2017.
 In 2018, she was named in Management Today's 35 women under 35, the country's longest-running and prestigious list of young, female business talent.
+Katy was previously seconded to civil liberties organisation, Liberty, and has worked for David Lammy MP, the US Congressman Robert Wexler and for the Obama For America campaign.

 - Acting for Gina Miller in the High Court claim and Supreme Court appeal against the Government, successfully arguing that it was unconstitutional for the Government to trigger Article 50 without an authorising Act of Parliament.
 The case was of legal and political significance, and is widely considered to be the most important constitutional law case in over 150 years.